MartinSStewart/job-stats/README.md

 I wanted to see if the Elm slack #jobs channel was getting more/less job posts over time.
 This is my results:
 ![image](https://user-images.githubusercontent.com/5068391/193423555-22136f19-f5d9-49be-8e54-f9a5c8cc71a2.png)

+## About the data

+I collected all the messages from the #jobs channel and then by hand went through all the messages picking out job postings that looked serious and included Elm.
+This took about 30 minutes to do so it's possible I made mistakes.
+Also some companies post the same opening again after a few months.
+I decided to count these mostly because it was easier to do.
+If you don't think they should be included then consider this graph a slight overestimation.

 ## Reproducing this data

 The way I collected the data was by: